Can I make a claim if I was a passenger in a motorcycle accident?

 Since passengers riding pillion have no control over the motorbike, they have to put their trust in the biker to be careful, observant, and considerate so that unnecessary danger is avoided.

-The rider's duty of care to their pillion passenger
+What is the rider's duty of care to their pillion passenger?

 - The bike must have a pillion seat that is suitable and fit for purpose